plforacle/heatwave-ml-iris/connect-dbs/connect-dbs.md

 2. From your Compute instance, connect to HEATWAVE-DB  using the MySQL Shell client tool.

-   The endpoint (IP Address) can be found in your notepad or  the MHEATWAVE-DB  System Details page, under the "Endpoint" "Private IP Address".
+   The endpoint (IP Address) can be found in your notepad or  the HEATWAVE-DB  System Details page, under the "Endpoint" "Private IP Address".

     ![mysql endpoint private ip](./images/mysql-endpoint-private-ip.png "mysql endpoint private ip")